 Everyone heals differently.
 Typically once you have the implants placed in with the temporary crowns, the healing time ranges from 3-6 months.
 Once you have your permanent crowns, an additional 3-6 months are needed to fulfill total healing.

-3. Does the dental implant surgery hurt?
+3. Is dental implant surgery painful?